aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/horizontally-and-vertically-radio-buttons/_index.md

 formEditor.Save(dataDir);
 ```

-### Sample source code for Horizontally And Vertically Radio Buttons using Aspose.Words for .NET
+### Sample source code for Horizontally And Vertically Radio Buttons using Aspose.PDF for .NET
 ```csharp
 try
 {